Zero-Downtime Laravel Deployment on Any Linux VPS Using GitHub Actions (Atomic Deployment)

 Binary (e.g. wkhtmltopdf) not found after deploy

-Cause: .env had a hardcoded release-specific path.
+Cause: .env had a hardcoded release-specific path, or the binary lost its execute bit after git clone.

-Fix: Use current/ in the path - it always resolves to the active release.
+Fix 1: Use current/ in the path — it always resolves to the active release.

 Old root files causing confusion